all-contributors/all-contributors/README.md

 ## Contributing
 If you've ever wanted to contribute to open source, and a great cause, now is your chance!

-See the [contributing docs](https://allcontributors.org/docs/en/project/contribute) for me information
+See the [contributing docs](https://allcontributors.org/docs/en/project/contribute) for more information

 ## Contributors ✨